 Editor says, what if Arthur survived Camlann, flattened the House of Mordred and the Saxons as well? muses Richard Roper.
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Generals thread.

 Editor says, 1) Now the alternatives, there always seem to be two possible sites in all the Arthur accounts - the other site for Camlamm is down in a valley in Mid-Wales which my history tutor visited.
 If the Cunnedda were Celtic foederati from Lothian, this makes them Artorius' relatives via Anna's mother and expains Gildas' references.
 They are in Gwyneth and become that kingdom.
 So a battle site in that area makes sense.

 2) Cirinium was the 3rd largest Roman city in Britain, and wait for it, wait for it, the capital of Constantine's second son when the Empire was divided under various sons as Emperors.

 3) The East Romans had a close relationship with the Angles, employing them as troops, persumably getting there down the Danube.
 Editorial comments are entered in [light green] typeface.